-The Pringle Bay Troop spent 100% time out of town this month, while time out of town for individuals increased to 100%.
-No urban incursions were recorded for the troop in January.
-Only two non-urban incursions were recorded for PBF3 this month, when houses around the Buffels River Dam were entered by this adult female in search for human derived food.
-The troop roosted and foraged exclusively in the northern part of their home range and no interactions were recorded with neighbouring troops.
+The Pringle Bay Troop spent 100% time out of town this month.
+No urban incursions were recorded for the troop in February.
+Two non-urban incursions were recorded for PBF3 this month, when houses around the Buffels River Dam were entered by this adult female in search for human derived food.
+The troop roosted and foraged exclusively in the northern part of its home range and interactions were recorded with neighbouring troops.

 Baboon Rangers are provided for events, functions and film shoots that are held in areas that baboons may frequent.
 The Rangers provide security and peace of mind for the people attending the function so that they can enjoy themselves without being harassed.

 HWS is the only service provider that holds the required CapeNature permit that allows the use of aversive techniques in the management of baboons.
 To request a quote please complete the enquiry form or contact us.

 Please find below a wealth of links to information pertaining to baboon related matters.